tqwhite/js-lightning/README.md

 **CHANGE LOG**

+Version 2.0.8, 9: Library folders (/lib/ and /node_modules/ in the path) are protected and cannot be served.

 Version 2.0.7: Added verbose switch.
 Made jslScope immutable.
 Added jsl-init (add app.use() middleware; initialize jslScope).

 Version 2.0.0: Breaking change: The page module signature has changed.
 It was a named parameters style (destructured object).